efatmae/efatmae.github.io/_pages/about.md

 I understand from my personal and research experiences how bias in NLP and ML applications has a direct impact on the lives of the under-represented groups of people and how hate speech towards minorities has severe implications on society like hate crimes.
-I'm interested in understanding how social biases impact the decisions made by ML models regarding toxicity and hate speech detection.
+I'm interested in understanding how social biases impact the decisions made by ML models regarding toxicity and hate speech detection.</p>
-In particular, I'm working on a very important and interesting research question, What is the effect of social and intersectional biases on the task of hate speech and abuse detection?</p>

 To know more about me:
 ======================